Professor Zhu Hua

 - 2004-7: Developing cross-cultural competence in young children, KTP (Knowledge Transfer Partnership) grant, funded by ESRC/DTI in partnership with CISV (£125,000)Professional Responsibilities.

 - Member of Peer Review College, ESRC, since 2010

-- Zhu Hua (ed.). (forthcoming) Research Methods in Intercultural Communication: A Practical Guide.
+- Zhu Hua (ed.).
+(2016) Research Methods in Intercultural Communication: A Practical Guide.
 Wiley Blackwell.
-Adam

-- Komisarof & Zhu Hua (eds.). (forthcoming) Crossing Boundaries: Weaving Intercultural Work, Life, and Scholarship in Globalizing Universities.
+- Adam Komisarof and Zhu Hua (eds.).
+(2016) Crossing Boundaries and Weaving Intercultural Work, Life, and Scholarship in Globalizing Universities.
 London: Routledge.